 Though a house is still one of the main goals of many younger people, the reality is it is much, much more expensive today than 20 years ago.

-Personally, I would choose to rent for now than to buy a house immediately.
+Personally, I would choose to rent for now rather than buy a house immediately.
 Instead of paying for high-interest mortgage payments, I can invest that money and get a more significant upside.

 Like a house, a car is one of the lifestyle upgrades that the older generation buys to show “success.”